AryanERTash/NEXUS/README.md

   <img src="https://img.shields.io/badge/-Vite-black?style=for-the-badge&logoColor=white&logo=vite&color=646CFF" alt="vite" />
 </div>

-## 🎯 About NEXUS AI/ML Society
+## 🎯 About NEXUS Technical Society

-**NEXUS** is the premier AI/ML society at our college, dedicated to fostering innovation, collaboration, and excellence in artificial intelligence and machine learning.
-Our society brings together students, faculty, and industry professionals to explore cutting-edge technologies and build the future of AI.
+**NEXUS** is the premier technical society at our college, dedicated to fostering innovation, collaboration, and excellence across all areas of technology.
+Our society brings together students, faculty, and industry professionals to explore cutting-edge technologies and build the future of computing, from AI/ML to web development, cybersecurity, and beyond.

 ## 🌟 Project Overview

-This **3D Developer Portfolio** showcases the technical prowess and creative vision of NEXUS AI/ML Society members.
-Built with modern web technologies and immersive 3D graphics, it represents our commitment to pushing the boundaries of what's possible in web development and AI applications.
+This **3D Developer Portfolio** showcases the technical prowess and creative vision of NEXUS Technical Society members.
+Built with modern web technologies and immersive 3D graphics, it represents our commitment to pushing the boundaries of what's possible in web development and technology applications.

 ## ✨ Features